kalpshah546/timecell-intern-kalpshah/README.md

 ## The Hardest Part

 Task 4 broke and got rebuilt twice.
-The first version let the LLM do the math — fast to write, wrong in practice.
+The first version let the LLM do the math ,fast to write, wrong in practice.
 The second version separated concerns properly: LLM for judgment, Python for arithmetic.
 Getting that boundary right took longer than building any individual feature, but it's also what makes the output actually trustworthy.

----

-## What I'd Build Next

-- **Correlation modeling in Task 4.** Right now each stress change is independent.
-In real crashes, BTC and NIFTY don't fall independently — a correlation matrix would let one assumption trigger realistic joint moves across assets.

-- **Historically grounded confidence scores.** Task 4's confidence percentages are LLM estimates.
-Better to anchor them in base rates — how often has BTC actually exceeded -80% drawdown in a 12-month window?

-- **Side-by-side decision comparison.** Task 4 stress-tests one decision at a time.
-A more useful tool would take two portfolio allocations and return a comparative failure profile — useful when you're weighing two real options.

----

 ## Repository Structure